-Observations indicate that coherent SHAt are observed along the east coast of the U.S. between 26.5°N—42°N (not shown here); for example SHAt along the coast are correlated with the sea level at 27°N with lags of less than 1 week with previous studies [Mooers et al, 2005] that changes in the coastal sea-level at 27°N are associated with the westward propagating signals that rapidly transmitted along the coast.
-In fact, Ellipot et al. [2013] found pressure signals traveling as fast as ~128 m s-1 along the east coast of the U.S., which was hypothesized to represent the propagation of near-barotropic coastally trapped waves.
+Observations indicate that coherent SHAt are observed along the east coast of the U.S. between 26.5°N—42°N (not shown here); for example SHAt along the coast are correlated with the sea level at 27°N with lags of less than 1 week.
+These observations are generally consistent with previous studies [Mooers et al, 2005; Ezer, 2013; Ezer et al., 2013; Ezer 2016], and imply that changes in the coastal sea-level at 27°N are associated with the variability associated with westward propagating signals that is rapidly transmitted along the coast.
+In a study using idealized model simulations, Huthnance [2004] showed that large-scale ocean motions could be indeed transmitted to the shelf through the generation of coastally trapped waves, which in the North Atlantic Ocean, imply in southward phase propagation along the east coast of U.S. In fact, Ellipot et al. [2013] found pressure signals traveling south as fast as ~128 m s-1 along the east coast of the U.S., which was hypothesized to represent the propagation of near-barotropic coastally trapped waves.
 The rapid transmissions of signals along the coast will rapidly force changes in the sea-level in the Florida Straits, which will then contribute to changes in the FC transport.

-4. Remotely FC variability
+4. Remote sources of FC variability